virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 #### 6.2.
 Nebula

-[Nebula] is a cloud that occupies some volume in space.
-To draw a volume of matter, we are going to use a technique called [Ray marching].
-But before we implement ray marching, we first need to create 3D noise that will define the look of our Nebula.
+[Nebula] is a cloud that occupies a volume in space.
+To render this volume of matter, we will use a technique called [Ray marching].
+However, before we can implement ray marching, we first need to generate 3D noise that will define the appearance of our Nebula.

 ##### 6.2.1.
 Nebula noise

-First, we will define a base noise function that will take 3D vector as input and return a number.
-Just like with water noise, we are going to use FBM to add detail and domain warping to change the shape of the noise:
+First, we will define a base noise function that takes a 3D vector as input and returns a number.
+Similar to the water noise, we wlll use [Fractional Brownian motion] (FBM) to add detail and domain warping to modify the shape of the noise:
 ```glsl
 float spiral_noise( in vec3 p )
 {